Suresh15k/SQL_Project/starting_with_questions.md

 SQL Queries:
+SELECT country, city, SUM ("totalTransactionRevenue") FROM allsessions GROUP BY country, city
+ORDER BY SUM ("totalTransactionRevenue") DESC ;

 Answer:
+Higest total revenue by country is US & Canada & with states its "San Francisco" and "Sunnyvale"

 **Question 2: What is the average number of products ordered from visitors in each city and country?**

 SQL Queries:
+SELECT al.city, al.country, a."fullvisitorId", AVG (a.units_sold)
+FROM allsessions as al
+JOIN analytics as a USING ("visitId")
+GROUP BY al.city, al.country, a."fullvisitorId"
+ORDER BY AVG (a.units_sold) DESC

 Answer:
+Average is 1 for Singapore & Canada